-You should not swim, play sports, or exercise while your stitches are in place.
-Depending on the size and site of your surgery you may be asked to not take part in activities that might stretch that area for a longer period of time (for example three to four weeks) after your stitches have been removed.
+Do not swim, play sports, or exercise while your stitches are in place.
+Depending on the size and site of your surgery, you may be asked to not take part in activities that might stretch that area for a longer period of time (for example 3 to 4 weeks) after your stitches have been removed.
 Please ask if you are not sure.